shuparb/Server8/README.md

 Flow of operation – Starting new server creates new process and objects.
 The server now runs on its own & handle clients in that process until prompt to stop by the application.
 Following is the operation flow of the server:
-i.
-Start-up: The starting part of the server operation which will do following steps.
+1. Start-up: The starting part of the server operation which will do following steps.
-a.
-Create a new process & label it.
+	1. Create a new process & label it.
-b.
-Open the server directory in the process.
+	2. Open the server directory in the process.
-c.
-Open the desired port at the local IP.
+	3. Open the desired port at the local IP.
-d.
-Start listening for client request.
+	4. Start listening for client request.
-e.
-Inform to the user.
+	5. Inform to the user.
-ii.
-Client handling: The middle running part where the server takes request and do following steps.
+2. Client handling: The middle running part where the server takes request and do following steps.
-a.
-Take request from the client
+	1. Take request from the client
-b.
-Create new client handler object which contains threads to handle content.
+	2. Create new client handler object which contains threads to handle content.
-c.
-Push the given content back to client.
+	3. Push the given content back to client.
-d.
-Close the connection.
+	4. Close the connection.
-e.
-Log all the information.
+	5. Log all the information.
-f.
-Go to a. again.
+	6. Go to a. again.
-iii.
-Stop: The end part where the server has to safely stop all the services and process as follows:
+3. Stop: The end part where the server has to safely stop all the services and process as follows:
-a.
-Terminate the current client if any.
+	1. Terminate the current client if any.
-b.
-Close all the client handler objects safely.
+	2. Close all the client handler objects safely.
-c.
-Close the port.
+	3. Close the port.
-d.
-Stop the process.
+	4. Stop the process.
-e.
-Wait for garbage collection.
+	5. Wait for garbage collection.
-f.
-Inform to the user.
+	6. Inform to the user.

 Future scope:
-•	Providing future OS support
+1. Providing future OS support
-•	Providing cross platform compatibility with other platforms
+2. Providing cross platform compatibility with other platforms
-•	Improving client handling algorithms for better performance
+3. Improving client handling algorithms for better performance
-•	Fixing bugs and crashes users reported
+4. Fixing bugs and crashes users reported
-•	Hardware specific bugs fixing
+5. Hardware specific bugs fixing